cossacklabs/product-docs/acra/security-controls/key-management/operations/rotation.md

   - If you're using AcraServer in transparent proxy encryption mode or using AcraTranslator, starting from Acra 0.90.0, Acra uses _"rotation without re-encryption"_ strategy by default.
-    If you expect other data re-encryption strategy or you're using older version of Acra, you need to [re-encrypt your data](#re-encrypting-encrypted-data).
+    If you expect other data re-encryption strategy, or you're using older version of Acra, you need to [re-encrypt your data](#re-encrypting-encrypted-data).

 Please refer to the [key exchange guide](../generation/#3-exchanging-public-keys)